Content

 Like all medications, finasteride isn’t without potential adverse effects, and many wonder about the link between finasteride and fertility for men.

-As younger men of reproductive age began taking finasteride for hair loss (BPH rarely causes symptoms before age 40), there started to be more buzz about its effects on fertility.
+When younger men of reproductive age began taking finasteride for hair loss (BPH rarely causes symptoms before age 40), there started to be more buzz about its effects on fertility.

-Finasteride for hair loss continues to grow in popularity, so there are more men taking it who want to have children, either soon or someday.
+Finasteride for hair loss continues to grow in popularity.
+So, there are more men taking it who want to have children, either soon or someday.

 Maybe you’re among the men wondering, Can finasteride affect fertility?
 The quick answer is yes, finasteride can affect fertility — but it’s not common.